sencha/themer-contest-app/Readme.md

 Use Sencha Themer to create a custom theme for the contest app.

 ### Submit your contest entry
-To submit your theme follow submission guidlines on [Theming Contest Page](https://www.sencha.com/sencha-theming-contest-2016/)
+Email your contest theme to contest@sencha.com.
+We’ll email you within two days of your submission to let you know if your entry has been accepted.
+If you don’t receive an email confirmation, please contact us.
+Contest rules are at [Theming Contest Page](https://www.sencha.com/sencha-theming-contest-2016/)

 ### Resources
 * [Watch Sencha Themer Video] (https://www.youtube.com/playlist?list=PL6F9Ss2VSSeJ5d6gFKKVqU0rAW-Bx9MEV)
-* [Sencha Themer Walkthrough guide] (http://docs.sencha.com/themer/guides/walkthrough.html)
+* [Sencha Themer Walkthrough guide] (http://docs.sencha.com/themer/1.1/guides/walkthrough.html)

 ### Any Questions?
 If you have any additional questions about the contest, please send those to contest forum at  [Sencha Contest Forum] (https://www.sencha.com/forum/forumdisplay.php?147-Sencha-Themer)